turingschool/front-end-curriculum/lessons/module-2/project-configuration-npm-webpack-eslint-gitignore.md

 #### devDependencies (development):

-Some of our ingredients won't end up in the cake that users eat, but they're important tools that chefs will need in order to work on our app - like our testing libraries, mocha and chai.
+The devDependencies are the tools that our chefs will need in order to work on our app - like our testing libraries, mocha and chai.
 The end user of an app will not need to have mocha and chai on their computers, since they will never be running the testing suite of the app.
 We designate those libraries as `devDependencies` because they are packages that only developers working on the app will use.

 To install a package as a development dependency:
 `npm install [PACKAGE NAME OR GITHUB URL] --save-dev`